Google's Pixel 5 launch: How to watch and what else to expect

 How to watch Launch Night In with Google

-Google announced earlier this month that it would hold a product event on Sept.
-30 at 2 p.m.
+Google announced earlier this month that it would hold a product event on September 30 at 2 p.m.
 EDT/11 a.m.
 PDT.
-The even is being called Launch Night In with Google, and it's the annual showcase of Made by Google hardware that the company introduces every fall.
+The event is being called Launch Night In with Google, and it's the annual showcase of Made by Google hardware that the company introduces every fall.

 Tune in from 🏡 or on the go 📱Either way, see you on September 30th at https://t.co/E75uqzpThV #LaunchNightIn pic.twitter.com/ON9rtJo5qQSeptember 28, 2020